 We regularly attend events where there is an opportunity to discuss the risks of Modern Slavery with our peers, the GLAA, Non-Governmental Organisations (‘NGOs’) and other relevant stakeholders.
 This helps to expand our knowledge and highlight countries, product types or services that may be considered to have a higher risk of Modern Slavery.
 The knowledge and experience that we have obtained will help us identify the risks and issues, assess the level of importance and develop appropriate remedies.
 We will continue to collaborate and improve our understanding as time goes on.FURTHER STEPS

-We will continue in 2018 to build on the progress we have made this year.
-Our risk mapping of suppliers will continue.
+We will continue in 2019 to build on the progress we have made this year.
+Our risk mapping of suppliers will continue as will internal communication and awareness building.

 We will continue to improve communication on this topic with our supply chain and welcome opportunities to collaborate to identify risks or solve problems that we cannot tackle alone.
 We will face common issues and by working together, not only with suppliers but also with other UK companies, we will be far more effective in meeting our common goal of eradicating Modern Slavery.